-- A. Section 25-4-907, C.R.S. requires that if a student is suspended or expelled from school for failure to comply with the immunization law, the school official shall notify the state or local department of health or public health nurse who shall then contact the parent(s) or emancipated student in an effort to secure compliance so that the student may be re-enrolled in school. - B. Upon receipt of an immunization referral from the school, the public health department or public health nurse shall contact the parent(s) of the referred student or the emancipated student himself/herself to offer immunization and to secure compliance with the school immunization law in order that the student may provide a completed Certificate of Immunization to the school and in the case of an expelled or suspended student, be re-enrolled in school.
+A. Section 25-4-907, C.R.S. requires that if a student is suspended or expelled from school for failure to comply with the immunization law, the school official shall notify the Department, or county, district, or municipal public health agency who shall then contact the parent(s) or emancipated student in an effort to secure compliance so that the student may be re-enrolled in school.

-IX.
+- B. Upon receipt of an immunization referral from the school, the Department, or county, district, or municipal public health agency shall contact the parent(s) of the referred student or the emancipated student himself/herself to offer immunization and to secure compliance with the school immunization law in order that the student may provide a completed Certificate of Immunization to the school and in the case of an expelled or suspended student, be re-enrolled in school. - IX.
 Requirements for college and university students, colleges and universities.